PrisWen/SUSE-Scholarship-Cloud-Native/README.md

   3. What issues are blocking my progress?

 ### #daily_scrum
-  1. Yesterday I did Exercise: Trade-offs for Monoliths and Microservices (Lesson 2.7)
+  1. Yesterday Yesterday I followed the instructions for installation.
   2. Today I created a Github repository with my progress and I learned about Design Considerations for Cloud-Native Applications (Lesson 2.2)
   3. I am a beginner so I am still learning.
 So far I do not have issues.

 ### My activities
   I joined to the group #st_spanish

+## Day 2 : June 15, 2021 | Monoliths and Microservices

+### #daily_scrum
+  1. Yesterday I finished Lesson 1 and I started Lesson 2
+  2. Today I will learned about Monoliths and Microservices (Lesson 2.3)
+  3. No blockers

+### My activities
+  Today I read some posts of #resources channel